aJustinOng/aJustinOng.github.io/index.md

 [Internship Report](assets/pdfs/InternshipReport.pdf) • [Internship Slides](assets/pdfs/InternshipSlides.pdf) • [Presentation Video](https://use.vg/eiFiHm)

-In this paid, in-person internship, I participated in multiple 2-week sprints with a full-time backend team.
+In this paid, in-person internship, I participated in multiple 2-week scrum sprints alongside a full-time backend team.
 We focused on updating and maintaining the 360 Shipper application, where I was assigned stories on EUM calls cleanup, removing and replacing legacy code with modern APIs.

 The application was based on the Java Spring Boot framework, and we used Git requests to collaborate through Azure DevOps Services.
 We also utilized Postman API and Dynatrace to test our services.

 What I did:

-- Participated in multiple 2-week sprints with a full-time backend team.
+- Participated in multiple 2-week scrum sprints alongside a full-time backend team.
 - Updated and maintained the 360 Shipper application.
 - EUM calls cleanup, removing and replacing legacy code with modern APIs.
 - Application was based on a Java Spring Boot framework.